backstage/backstage/beps/0005-split-backend-discovery/README.md

 1. to verify that the gateway node is reachable by the non-gateway node.
 1. to verify that the gateway node has the most up to date data from the non-gateway node.

 The first is necessary to prevent a case where the non-gateway node loses network access or crashes.
 In this case, we will use the `last_check_in` timestamp.
-If an instance hasn't contacted the gateway plugin in x checkins (or seconds), we remove that instance's plugins.
+If an instance hasn't contacted the gateway plugin in x check-ins (or seconds), we remove that instance's plugins.
 This will most likely be an optimistic update and will happen at read time for other operations.
 So the database may still have entries with expired `last_check_in` rows if the discovery API is not actively used.

 The second is necessary to prevent a case where an instance may restart with more/less plugins.
 The gateway needs a way of knowing that the instance data changed.
 This is why we propose a "check in" approach over just a heartbeat.
 The non-gateway plugin should send its list of plugins to the gateway plugin to check if anything has changed since it last checked in.
 This allows us to be much more specific about when the instance will re-register.

 In the case of horizontally scaled plugins, we should be able to keep the current check-ins, but we may revisit if the volume is too high.

+### Unregistering Plugins

+While some service discovery implementation have the ability for plugins to unregister themselves on shutdown or error, this proves difficult for horizontally scaled deployments.
+As such, we propose using the check ins described above to verify that a plugin is operational.

 ## Release Plan